 Stephanie Kwolek was an organic chemist, best known for inventing Kevlar in 1965.
 Kevlar is an immensely strong plastic, which was first used as a replacement for steel reinforcing strips in racing car tires and has gone on to be used in a large number of applications where high strength is required without high weight.

 Stephanie Louise Kwolek was born in 1923 in Pittsburgh, Pennsylvania, USA.
-Her father died when she was only 10 years old, but he passed on his interest in science, particularly natural science to the young girl.
+Her father died when she was only 10 years old, but he passed on his interest in science, particularly natural science to his daughter.

 Age 23, Kwolek graduated with a degree in chemistry from Margaret Morrison Carnegie College of Carnegie Mellon University.
 She was quickly recruited to work as a chemist at Dupont Chemicals in Buffalo, NY.
 Four years later, she moved to Wilmington, Delaware where she spent the remainder of her career with DuPont.